bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 6: 01:18:37

 Honestly, I don't know.
-I would like to know more about the technology, but when I entered into the meeting, they were already discussing things that I mean, how to use the technology, but know what the technology really is.
+I would like to know more about the technology, but when I entered into the meeting, they were already discussing how to use the technology, but know what the technology really is.
 So, I tried to do my best to understand.
 Basically, what I think is the technology is clearly good.
 Right?
 So, I'm sure there are many scenarios that we can, many problems that we used to have can be solved by this.
 But I don't know exactly how can we use it for our, let's say, for reconstructing our local UTXO set.
-I mean, the UTXO set that is relevant for the wallet, right?
+The UTXO set that is relevant for the wallet, right?
 And all the transactions and all the information.
 I cannot see it.
 Basically because the problem that we have is mainly for new users, right?